- BOATs are a small proportion of the rights of way network – why don’t walkers, cyclists and horse riders just stick to other routes?

 Q. Where else can offroaders go?

 This is something for offroaders themselves to think about.
-But it is important to recognise that traffic regulation orders do not stop anyone from enjoying green lanes: they prohibit only vehicles, not their riders and drivers.
+One solution is the use of commercial offroading sites on private land.
+The number of such sites is growing.
+It is important to recognise that traffic regulation orders do not stop anyone from enjoying green lanes: they prohibit only motor vehicles, not their riders and drivers.
 Vehicle users who love green lanes for their intrinsic charm and for the access they give to remote, tranquil, unspoiled landscapes will continue to enjoy them.
 The only difference will be that they will leave their vehicles where the tarmac stops and will continue on foot, on a mountain bike or on horseback.
 To say that traffic regulation orders stop people from enjoying green lanes is like saying that pedestrianisation of city centres bans people.
 On the contrary, pedestrianised city centres are now much more agreeable, well-used places than they were when motor traffic was permitted.
 The removal of motor traffic from green lanes is popular and will lead to an equivalent improvement in general amenity.

 Q. Why should offroaders care?
 They just enjoy their sport and should be allowed to continue it wherever it is legal to do so.